 Surrogacy is often associated with celebrities and wealthy individuals, leading to the misconception that it’s an option only for those with significant financial resources.
 However, this is not the case.
 Surrogacy is becoming increasingly accessible to a wider range of families.
 Here’s how:

-• Insurance Coverage: In some cases, insurance may cover parts of the surrogacy process, reducing out-of-pocket expenses.
+- Insurance + Employer Coverage: In some cases, insurance may cover parts of the surrogacy process, reducing out-of-pocket expenses.
+And many corporations offer family planning assistance to their employees as well.

 Myth #6: Intended Parents Have Complete Control Over the Pregnancy